utiasDSL/lsy_drone_racing/README.md

 ## Installation

 To run the LSY Autonomous Drone Racing project, you will need 2 repositories:
-- [pycffirmware](https://github.com/utiasDSL/pycffirmware) - `main` branch: A simulator for the on-board controller response of the drones we are using to accurately model their behavior
+- [pycffirmware](https://github.com/utiasDSL/pycffirmware/tree/drone_racing) - `drone_racing` branch: A simulator for the on-board controller response of the drones we are using to accurately model their behavior.
 - [lsy_drone_racing](https://github.com/utiasDSL/lsy_drone_racing) - `main` branch: This repository contains the drone simulation, environments, and scripts to simulate and deploy the drones in the racing challenge

 ### Fork lsy_drone_racing